okTurtles/shelterprotocol.net-old/src/content/docs/en/spmessage.md

 2. Sign the resulting string using `<keyId>` and encode the `<signature>` using base64.

+### Content Addressing

+As mentioned, messages are referenced by their 32-byte blake2b multihash.
+Implementations should take care to verify that all received messages have the appropriate hash.

+For example, contracts are sync'd by specifying their `contractID`.
+Implementations must make sure that when a `contractID` is newly synced, the first message actually does have a hash matching that `contractID`.

+To help with syncing, the server has an API to return the latest hash of a contract chain that looks like this: [`/latestHash/{contractID}`](server-api#latesthash)

+During syncing of latest messages, clients should make sure to verify that hash appears among the messages received.

 ### Resending Messages

 Messages are usually identified in a content-addressable way: by the hash of the entire message JSON.
 That is how they're stored on the server (and optionally, on the client as well).